AlexWidor/AutoScanTool-Public/README.md

    python main.py
    ```

-2. **Input your credentials:** The script will prompt for your IServ and MDM credentials each time you run it.
+2. **Input your credentials:** The script will prompt for your IServ credentials each time you run it.
-    - For IServ, input your username, password, and admin password.
-    - For MDM, input your Apple ID and password.

-3. **Obtain cookies:** The script logs into Apple School Manager to obtain cookies.
-Avoid browser interaction during this process and follow console instructions.
+3. **Obtain cookies:** The script will open Apple School Manager to obtain cookies.
+Login using your credentials.
+2FA Should only be needed once

-4. **Select a school:** After fetching cookies, you will get a list of all schools in the MDM.
+4. **Select a school:** After fetching cookies, you will get a list of all schools in the ASM.
 Select your school in the Console.
 Your selection will be saved for quickstart on the next execution.

 5. **Log into IServ:** The script will initiate a browser session and log into IServ.

 6. **Wait for a barcode scan:** The script will then wait for a barcode scan.
 Typing 'exit' will close the browser session and terminate the script.

-7. **Assign iPads:** Each scan sends the Serial Number to Apple MDM and starts a 10-second timer.
+7. **Assign iPads:** Each scan sends the Serial Number to ASM and starts a 10-second timer.
 After the timer executes, the iPads will be assigned using IServ.

 ## Limitations

-- The script currently does not support loading and saving of credentials due to the lack of encryption implementation.
 - Only 9th iPads are supported at the moment.

 ## Future Enhancements

+- Automaticly fetch URLs for IServ using ASM
 - Extend support to other iPad models.

 ## Changelog

-- Automated retrieval of Apple-MDM cookies using Playwright.
+- Automated retrieval of Apple-ASM cookies using Playwright.
 (Completed)